-The school has a good technical resource including 30 Macbook Airs, whole class resources of Littlebits & Makey Makey’s and iPads with scratch, 123D Design and other software which we would like you to make use of.
+The school has a good technical resource including 30 Macbook Airs, every child with an iPadPro, whole class resources of Littlebits & Makey Makey’s and iPads with scratch, 123D Design and other software which we would like you to make use of.
 There is a materials budget for additional resources (eg certain software or craft materials).

 Key Dates if selected